nil1729/reactjs-demo/README.md

 - This Site is live [here](https://react-firebase-auth-nil.web.app/auth)

+#### React-Express File Upload

+- This simple React App that shows how File Upload works with NodeJS. [ This is a Simple Demo.
+This is can not be used in Production level Applications ].
+Here Uploaded Files stored on Local File System (Which is not Recommended).

+- For See How it works.
+  - Clone this Repository
+  - `cd react-file-upload`
+  - `npm install`
+  - `cd client`
+  - `npm install`
+  - `cd ..`
+  - `npm run dev`

 ---

 <p style="text-align: center;">Made With<span style="color: red;"> &#10084; </span>by <a href="https://github.com/nil1729" target="_blank"> Nilanjan Deb </a> </p>